2022-tafesse.pdf: “The effect of Universal Salt Iodization on cognitive test scores in rural India”, (2022-04-01; similar):

 Interpretation: Iodine supplementation for pregnant women in the UK is potentially cost saving.
 This finding also has implications for the 1·88 billion people in the 32 countries with iodine deficiency worldwide.
 Valuation of IQ points should consider non-earnings benefits—eg, health benefits associated with a higher IQ not germane to earnings.

-2014-politi.pdf: “The Impact of Iodine Deficiency Eradication on Schooling: Evidence from the Introduction of Iodized Salt in Switzerland”, (2014-05-09; backlinks):
+2014-politi.pdf: “The Impact of Iodine Deficiency Eradication on Schooling: Evidence from the Introduction of Iodized Salt in Switzerland”, (2014-05-09; backlinks; similar):